 Our attorneys will assess your damages for your case.
 Correctly calculating potential damages is often a vital tool for negotiating with an insurance company.

-Our skilled lawyers have the experience to represent your damages that will put your personal injury case in the best position for a favorable outcome.
+Our skilled lawyers have the experience to represent your damages that will put your injury case in the best position for a favorable outcome.
 Let's take a closer look at what type of damages are available in a California personal injury case.

 Categories of Personal Injury Compensation in California

-These include special damages (commonly known as economic damages), and general damages (non-economic damages).
+These include special damages (economic damages) and general damages (non-economic damages).
 These damages are also known as compensatory damages or actual damages.
 Let's examine each category below.

 Special damages are the financial losses the victim suffered due to their injuries.
-Economic damages in the context of personal injury damages means money actually lost, or debts actually incurred.
-This is frequently called “out-of-pocket” damages, which can be proven by documented evidence.
+Economic damages in the context of personal injury damages mean money lost or debts incurred.
+This is frequently called “out-of-pocket” damages, proven by documented evidence.

 - Medical expenses – this includes current and future expenses, such as surgeries and treatment

 - Loss of wages – includes how much money is currently lost and what was left unearned due to your injuries.
 May include overtime